P R Ā N Ā

 3 and 5 days retreats conducted by Manish Vyas

 For people interested in diving deeper into the techniques of Pranayam and other powerful tools from the Indian Yogic wisdom, Manish is conducting 2 to 3 retreats per year in Europe (he used to conduct in India, but now due to his location in Switzerland, it is more often happening in Europe.)
-This and other techniques with music are taught and explained in depth, giving the time and the proper space to practice; one can rest sure that Manish knows and understands the requirements to practice these highly effective methods deviced by different Sages in India.
+This and other techniques with music are taught and explained in depth, giving the time and the proper space to practice; one can rest sure that Manish knows and understands the requirements to practice these highly effective methods devised by different Sages in India.
 Small groups of maximum 15 people are organized for this purpose.

 "Very often the eastern mystical exercises are wrongly understood.
 When a teacher gives a breathing exercise to his pupil, often he does not mean the breathing itself but the rhythm."